dtrenz/fuckingcodesigning/CONTRIBUTING.md

 as simple as adding a Markdown file.

 ### Creating a new post
-To add a new post, simply create a new Markdown file that matches the following naming convention:
+To add a new post, simply create a new Markdown file in the `_posts/` directory that matches the following naming convention:

 `YYYY-MM-DD-short-title-of-your-post.md`